i-love-coffee-i-love-tea/audogombleed.sh/docs/02-configuration.md

 Everything possible in a shell script is possible here.

+> [!IMPORTANT]
-**Performance note:** the `[env]` section runs on every tab completion and every command execution.
-Avoid slow operations (network calls, heavy computation) in `[env]` — they will block completion and add latency to every invocation.
-If you need dynamic values for argument completion, use `eval` argument types instead, which run only at completion time.
+> The `[env]` section runs on every tab completion and every command
+> execution.
+Avoid slow operations (network calls, heavy computation) in
+> `[env]` — they will block completion and add latency to every invocation.
+> If you need dynamic values for argument completion, use `eval` argument
+> types instead, which run only at completion time.

 ### Purpose